 Less than one hundred years after declaring independence from the British and becoming a nation, the United States of America was ripped to shreds by its bloodiest conflict ever: The American Civil War.

 Some 620,000 men lost their lives fighting for both sides, although there’s a reason to believe this number may have been closer to 750,000.
-That comes out to about 504 people per day.
+Which means, the total comes out to around 504 people per day.

-Just think about that for a second.
-That’s small towns and entire neighborhoods being wiped out each and every day for nearly five years.
+Think about that; let it sink in — that’s small towns and entire neighborhoods being wiped out each and every day for nearly five years.

-To drive this home more, consider that roughly the same amount of people died in the American Civil War as all other American wars combined (450 000 in WWII, 120 000 in WWI, and roughly another 100 000 from all the others fought in US history, including the Vietnam War).
+To drive this home even further, consider that roughly the same amount of people died in the American Civil War as all other American wars combined (450 000 in WWII, 120 000 in WWI, and roughly another 100 000 from all the others fought in US history, including the Vietnam War).

 By why did this happen?
 How did the nation succumb to such violence?

 The answers are in part political.
 Congress during this time period was a heated place.
 But things went deeper.
 In many ways, the Civil War was a battle for identity.
 Was the United States a unified, inseparable entity as Lincoln claimed?
 Or was it merely a voluntary, and potentially temporary, collaboration of independent states?

 But how did this happen?
 After everything America was founded on less than a century before — freedom, peace, reason — how did its people find themselves so divided and resorting to violence?

 Did it have something to do with the whole “ ‘all men are created equal’ but, oh yeah, slavery is cool” issue?
 Perhaps.

 Without a doubt, the slavery question was at the heart of the American Civil War, but this massive conflict wasn’t some moral crusade to end bonded labor in the United States.
 Intead, slavery was the backdrop for a political battle taking place along sectional lines that grew so fierce it eventually led to war.